 Thanks to its longer range and the stopping power of the 7.62mm ammo, the AR-10 is preferred by law enforcers, especially snipers.

-The advantages of the AR-15 are its versatility, easy availability, access to ammo and parts, and the fact that it is lighter recoiling, cheaper to shoot and easy to maintain compared to the AR-10.
+The advantages of the AR-15 are its versatility, easy availability, access to ammo and parts, and the fact that it has lighter recoil, is cheaper to shoot, and easy to maintain compared to the AR-10.

-If we were to choose one, we’d pick the AR-15 for its easy availability of ammo and parts, and the lighter ammo and portable size which makes it easier to carry.
+If we were to choose one, we’d pick the AR-15 for its easy availability of ammo and parts, and the lighter ammo and portable size which make it easier to carry.

 While both the AR-10 and AR-15 are historically significant rifles, the AR-10 became the forefather of the hugely popular and influential AR-15.

 We’ve covered above the similarities and differences between the two guns, so you know how to distinguish between them.